 Verify Mixpanel events are arriving from Split

 Use the Mixpanel LiveView to verify that your Split events are arriving as expected.

 The distinct_id is the Split impression's key -- the identifier with which getTreatment was evaluated.
 If Mixpanel has more events with the same distinct_id, you will be able to join against that data and use Split impressions to further understand your customer behavior by building cohorts.

-The event in Mixpanel will include the treatment (typically "on" or "off" or whichever treatments you configured in Split), a descriptive label for why the treatment was returned, the name of the split evaluated, a timestamp, and some accompanying details about the Split SDK which evaluated the getTreatment call.
+The event in Mixpanel includes the treatment (typically on or off or whichever treatments you configured in Split), a descriptive label for why the treatment was returned, the name of the feature flag evaluated, a timestamp, and some accompanying details about the Split SDK which evaluated the getTreatment call.

 These functions have not been heavily performance tested.
 Further tuning may be necessary for high volumes of event traffic.